magantidatta/VLSI/README.md

 - **Email:** magantishanmukhasridatta@gmail.com
 - **GitHub:** https://github.com/magantidatta

-If you have suggestions, feedback, or collaboration ideas, feel free to connect via LinkedIn or GitHub.
+If you have suggestions, feedback, or collaboration ideas, feel free to connect via LinkedIn or Mail.